 You can also take a canoe, with a guide, down the river to a secret blue lagoon.
 We did not do this as it cost 500 PHP ($10 USD).

-The entrance fee is 20 PHP ($0.40 USD) per person.
-You will also have to pay 20 PHP ($0.40 USD) per person to take photos on the bamboo raft.
-To use the swing you can make a donation to the locals who will help you up and show you how to properly manage the swing!
+The entrance fee to the Maasin River rope swing is 20 PHP ($0.40 USD) per person.
+You will also have to pay 20 PHP ($0.40 USD) per person to take photos on the bamboo raft if you want.
+To use the palm tree rope swing you can make a donation to the locals who will help you up and show you how to properly manage the swing!